Our family’s unique Thanksgiving tradition has little to do with food or football. It has everything to do with our values, beliefs, and goals.

 Regarding that first Thanksgiving talk, I still have a funny photo of my sister’s husband.
 He had a hand to his head and a “what are these people talking about!” look on his face!

 But it turns out these annual Thanksgiving conversations were invaluable as he suffered through his own terminal disease years later.
 He was seriously ill, undergoing aggressive treatments, not very mobile and living in a nursing home.
 He recalled these Thanksgiving talks, and how he discussed the importance of living his life to the fullest in the end.
-He also wanted to spend time with his son.
-That’s how he decided to leave the nursing home and switch to treatments that were less aggressive, but able to let him enjoy what he had left of his life.
+Additionally, he wanted to spend time with his son.
+That’s how he decided to leave the nursing home and switch to treatments that were less aggressive.
+Making these choices helped him enjoy what he had left of his life.

 I encourage your family to adopt our Thanksgiving tradition.
 Save your family possible heartache and turmoil in the future by discussing and documenting each family member’s thoughts and views on a difficult, but necessary topic.